-In previous posts I’ve shown how we can use Bayesian updating to project future passing efficiency.
+In previous posts, I’ve shown how we can use Bayesian updating to project future passing efficiency.
 A quick refresher: we can calculate the best future estimate by adjusting a knowledge-less, league-average expectation for each piece of evidence, or pass attempt.
 In that way, we don’t overreact to small samples by incorporating the fact that variance plays a big role in the final numbers of any drive, game or even full season.

-It’s easy from a stats-based perspective to say you should always take the player with better numbers, but clearly there is a development cycle for quarterbacks, and we’ve seen those who haven’t been particularly great earlier in their careers, like Drew Brees and Tom Brady, go on to be some of the best ever.
+It’s easy from a stats-based perspective to say you should always take the player with better numbers, but clearly, there is a development cycle for quarterbacks, and we’ve seen those who haven’t been particularly great earlier in their careers, like Drew Brees and Tom Brady, go on to be some of the best ever.

 In this post, I’m going to take the previous Bayesian updating analyses a step further and use the results to find the most comparable players to the NFL’s top young quarterbacks.
-I did this by matching the career arcs for out true passing efficiency estimates to previously drafted quarterbacks (since 2000) and see who from the past most closely resembles the youngsters.
-KNN (K-Nearest Neighbors) algorithm takes a number of data points – in this case the quarterbacks’ true passing efficiency estimates – and matches them against the historical data for the same points in time, then find the closest matches from the historical quarterbacks.
+I did this by matching the career arcs for out true passing efficiency estimates to previously drafted quarterbacks (since 2000) and sees who from the past most closely resembles the youngsters.
+KNN (K-Nearest Neighbors) algorithm takes a number of data points – in this case, the quarterbacks’ true passing efficiency estimates – and matches them against the historical data for the same points in time, then find the closest matches from the historical quarterbacks.
 I used adjusted net passing yards per attempt (ANY/A) for my passing efficiency metric, as it incorporates yards per attempt, lost yards on sacks, and rewards/penalties for touchdowns/interceptions.

 An initial look at all of the NFL’s young quarterbacks

-You see that all the quarterbacks begin at the same point – league average NFL efficiency – and move based on their efficiency displayed.
-It might seem like there’s a huge difference from Prescott to Jared Goff, but the Bayesian updating actually understates the differences based on the fact that we have a limited sample.
+You see that all the quarterbacks begin at the same point – league-average NFL efficiency – and move based on their efficiency displayed.
+It might seem like there’s a huge difference between Prescott to Jared Goff, but the Bayesian updating actually understates the differences based on the fact that we have a limited sample.
 Our true passing efficiency for Prescott at 7.2 ANY/A is much lower than his actual rookie performance of 7.9 ANY/A. And Goff at a little under 5 ANY/A is much higher than his actual number: 2.82 ANY/A.

 But there is still an issue that we’re looking at quarterbacks’ passing efficiency as a stat that is fully reflected by their abilities, but we all know that quarterback performance is influenced by many outside factors: receiver ability, offensive line protection and running game efficiency.

-That’s why I decided to match the young quarterbacks’ performance so far against the beginnings of older quarterbacks who have been in many great or bad surrounding situations, to get a better idea of range of outcomes, not only a baseline number.
+That’s why I decided to match the young quarterbacks’ performance so far against the beginnings of older quarterbacks who have been in many great or bad surrounding situations, to get a better idea of the range of outcomes, not only a baseline number.

 Let’s go through all the young quarterbacks, starting with those with the most NFL experience.